demisto/content-docs/content-repo/extra-docs/packs/palo-alto-networks-cortex-xdr---investigation-and-response.md

 #### [Cortex XDR Lite - Incident Handling](https://xsoar.pan.dev/docs/reference/playbooks/cortex-xdr-lite---incident-handling)
 This playbook is a lite default playbook to handle XDR incidents, and it doesn't require additional integrations to run.
-This playbook is triggered by fetching a Palo Alto Networks Cortex XDR incident.
+The playbook is triggered by fetching a Palo Alto Networks Cortex XDR incident.
-The playbook performs enrichment on the incident’s indicators.
+First, The playbook performs enrichment on the incident’s indicators.
 Then, the playbook performs investigation and analysis on the command line and search for related Cortex XDR alerts by Mitre tactics to identify malicious activity performed on the endpoint and by the user.
 Based on the enrichment and the investigation results, the playbooks sets the verdict of the incident.
 If malicious indicators are found, the playbook takes action to block these indicators and isolate the affected endpoint to prevent further damage or the spread of threats.
 If the verdict not determined, it lets the analyst decide whether to continue to the remediation stage or close the investigation as benign.